Scholarships are a great alternative to student finance when it comes to funding your studies.

 Basically, if you choose this scholarship, you'll get either a joint degree or multiple degrees.

-If you want to find out more about Erasmus Mundus, you can check out their website, where you'll also learn how to apply!
+Find out more about Erasmus Mundus on their website where you'll also learn how to apply!

 NN Future Matters

 The NN Future Matters scholarship is designed for EU students as well as Turkish and Japanese who want to study for a Master's degree in Holland.
 If you are from either the Netherlands, Belgium, Luxembourg, Bulgaria, the Czech Republic, Greece, Poland, Romania, Slovakia, Spain, Japan or Turkey, this is for you.

 With this scholarship, you can get a one-time grant of €5,000*!

 You have to apply for a master's degree in either finance, risk, management or economics.
 A lot of Dutch universities participate in the NN Future Matters and you can find out if the college of your choice is one of them on their website.
 These include Utrecht University, Erasmus University, Maastricht University, and a few others.
 You are also required to have a minimum score of 7 out of 10 on your BA.
 In addition, you must be a first-generation academic in your family (no parent or guardian has a bachelor’s degree).
 Participating institutions also have their own specific requirements.
 You will find these on their websites.
 During the scholarship and your studies, you will be partnered with an NN-mentor, who will coach you through your studies.